 In 2001 Erroll Hulse was one of two visiting preachers at the second FIEL conference in Nampula, Mozambique.
 This event inspired Erroll to consider the desperate need for a similar kind of ministry in other countries in Southern Africa.
 Subsequently, Africa Pastors Conferences (APC) has been established, and led by Conrad Mbewe, Irving Steggles, Erroll Hulse and Thomas Winn.

 While Erroll consistently promoted the ‘Doctrines of Grace’, he always emphasised that the sovereignty of God is not just a ‘doctrine’ to be intellectually grasped.
 It is a life-line in times of suffering.
-The recent years of pain and uncertainty and frustration have been an opportunity for Erroll to testify that ‘the Lord has given and the Lord has taken away, blessed be the Name of the Lord.’
+During these latter years Erroll was able to testify that ‘the Lord has given and the Lord has taken away, blessed be the Name of the Lord.’